-Record maintenance and service in the Maintenance Log beginning on page 201.
+Record maintenance and service in the Maintenance Log beginning on page 209.
 Service and adjustments are important for proper vehicle operation.
 If you're not familiar with safe service and adjustment procedures, a qualified dealer can perform these operations.
-Maintenance intervals in the following chart are based upon average riding conditions and an average vehicle speed of approximately 10 miles per hour.
+Maintenance intervals in the following chart are based upon average riding conditions and an average vehicle speed of approximately 10 mph (16 km/h).
 Vehicles subjected to severe use must be inspected and serviced more frequently.